Isosystolic inequalities for optical hypersurfaces: Results in the geometry of numbers

 In this paper, our main interest is the dual invariant $\mathcal{Q}^*(K) = |K| \Delta(K^*)$.
-Given that every lattice in $\R^n$ is linearly equivalent to $\Z^n$, the linear invariance of $\mathcal{Q}^*$ allows us to rewrite Conjecture~I as the inequality
+Given that every lattice in $\R^n$ is linearly equivalent to $\Z^n$, the linear invariance of $\mathcal{Q}^*$ allows us to rewrite \begin{conjecture}{I} If the interior of a convex body in $\R^n$ contains no integer point other than the origin, then the volume of its dual body is at least $(n+1)/n!$.
+Equivalently,

+Moreover, equality holds if and only if the convex body is a simplex such that the integer points on its boundary are precisely its vertices. \end{conjecture}

 Although it seems that the invariant $\mathcal{Q}^*$ is considered here for the first time, the invariant $\mathcal{Q}^*(K-K)$ was already considered by Mahler in~\cite{Mahler:1974} and~\cite{Mahler:1976}, and was later studied in Makai~\cite{Makai:1978}.
 Apart from the application of G.~Kuperberg's lower bound for $|K-K||(K-K)^*|$ and a somewhat different geometric interpretation, the following result is due to Mahler (\cite{Mahler:1974, Mahler:1976}).